Training Opportunities

 • To develop strategies and approaches to use at school, including Emotion Coaching

-This is a 2 hour session for whole staff groups which can be delivered face to face or can be delivered over two one hour sessions via Microsoft Teams.
+This is a 2 hour session for whole staff groups which is delivered face-to-face (this can be delivered over two one hour sessions if preferred).

 To book a convenient time for your school, email: virtualschool@leics.gov.uk